mosaicthej/GFW/paper.md

 It lasted for nearly a year, <x>@11_xinjiang</x>
   damages to the economy, society and people's social life were immense.

-The daemon list contains process names or wildcards that represent what the client is trying to connect to.
-The client list contains the address, host name, or wildcard to represent the client attempting to connect.
-The options specify various things to do whenever the rule is triggered [1].

 The rule shown in figure 1-2 shows how such a rule could be used to block the IP 100.100.100.100.
 In the rule it states that all processes that the IP address tries to connect to should be denied a connection making a TCP connection impossible to establish.
 Adding this rule to the “/etc/host.deny” file would IP block the address 100.100.100.100 from the network, and to block other IPs simply replace the IP with another.